Benjamin Till: Nene

-In 2016, Benjamin was commissioned by NMPAT (Northamptonshire Music and Performing Arts Trust) to compose a major orchestral and choral work about the River Nene, which flows through his childhood home town of Higham Ferrers.
+In 2016, Till was commissioned by NMPAT (Northamptonshire Music and Performing Arts Trust) to compose a major orchestral and choral work about the River Nene, which flows through his childhood home town of Higham Ferrers.
 The composition was scored for 800 musicians and premiered at the Royal Albert Hall in 2017, before being performed at Northampton's Derngate Theatre and Peterborough Cathedral.
-His composition follows the river from its source in Badby all the way to the sea (100 miles away) in Norfolk.
+His composition follows the river from its source in Badby to the sea (100 miles away) in Norfolk.
 The piece quotes tradition folk melodies from towns and villages along the river, and explores ghost stories, myths and legends associated with the Nene.
-Benjamin also musicalises the sounds of the river and its associated wildlife, including the calls of red kites.
+Till also musicalises the sounds of the river and its associated wildlife, including the calls of red kites.

 The Pepys Motet

-In 2010, St. Olave's Church, where Samuel Pepys is buried, commissioned Till to write a 40-part motet to mark the 350th anniversary of Pepys' beginning to write his diary.
+In 2010, St. Olave's Church in London, where Samuel Pepys is buried, commissioned Till to write a 40-part motet to mark the 350th anniversary of Pepys beginning to write his diary.
 Four of the six movements were performed live in November 2010 at St. Olave's.
-The fourth movement, The Great Fire, was broadcast on BBC Radio 3's In Tune programme, whilst The Pepys Motet was re-scored for 20 voices and recorded and released by Hind Style Records in 2016.
+The fourth movement, The Great Fire, was broadcast on BBC Radio 3's In Tune programme, whilst The Pepys Motet was re-scored for 20 voices, being recorded and released by Hind Style Records in 2016.

 The London Requiem

 Completed in 2012, The London Requiem is a setting of gravestone inscriptions which Till found in cemeteries across London.
-This ten movement work is scored for string orchestra, string quartet, four percussionists and three keyboard players, alongside full SATB choir and soloists.
+This ten-movement work is scored for string orchestra, string quartet, four percussionists and three keyboard players, alongside full SATB choir and soloists.
 The work was featured on The Space, a pilot BBC project.
-Ten short films were created for each of the movements, and subsequently they broadcast a live performance of the full piece from Abney Park Cemetery.
-The London Requiem was recorded in 2012 featuring the Balanescu Quartet and soloists including Maddy Prior, Matt Lucas, Tanita Tikaram and Barbara Windsor.
+Ten short films were created for each of the movements, and, subsequently, a live performance of the full piece was broadcast from Abney Park Cemetery.
+The London Requiem was recorded in 2012; it featured the Balanescu Quartet and soloists including Maddy Prior, Matt Lucas, Tanita Tikaram and Barbara Windsor.

-Oranges and Lemons
+"Oranges and Lemons"

 In early 2009, Till recorded all the bells mentioned in the nursery rhyme, "Oranges and Lemons" (two hundred bells in seventeen London churches), and wrote a piece of music to feature them all playing in harmony, alongside a choir of people who live or work in one of the areas around the churches.
-This twelve-minute composition, which included a staggering 4000 individual bell strikes was featured on BBC Radio 3's In Tune and BBC Radio 4's Today Programme, alongside in depth coverage by BBC London, who sponsored the piece with Arts Council England.

-The piece received its premiere performance on 11 July 2009 at St. Mary le Bow Church, London.
+This twelve-minute composition, which included 4000 individual bell strikes was featured on BBC Radio 3's In Tune and BBC Radio 4's Today programme, alongside in depth coverage by BBC London, who sponsored the piece with Arts Council England.
+It received its premiere performance on 11 July 2009 at the Church of St. Mary le Bow in London.

-Benjamin Till's various compositions also include some liturgical Jewish works for a cappella male vocal ensemble, commissioned by Mosaic Voices, the resident choir at the New West End Synagogue, of which he is a member.
+Till's various compositions also include some liturgical Jewish works for a cappella male vocal ensemble, commissioned by Mosaic Voices, the resident choir at the New West End Synagogue, of which he is a member.